Package providing torch-based numerical integration methods.

-- Setup the environment.
-This will create a conda environment called
+- Set up the environment.
+This creates a conda environment called

-conda env create -f environment.yml conda activate torchquad
+conda env create -f environment_all_backends.yml conda activate torchquad

-Once the installation is done, then you are ready to contribute.
+Once the installation is done, you are ready to contribute.

 Please note that PRs should be created from and into the